Showing posts with label Okras. Show all posts

 Fresh ginger

 I am still in Guyana having a really good time.
 This week's column features an ingredient that is universally integral to many cuisines - ginger.
 From curries, to stews, to desserts and beverages, ginger often plays a flavourful role.
 In Guyana, one of our popular beverages, made all year-round but especially at Christmas is ginger beer.
 This is not the alcoholic version and our ginger beer does not require the use of yeast.
 It is more like a fruit drink.
-For the recipe, please email me.
+The Ginger Beer recipe is book-embargoed by my publisher, click here if you are interested.
 To read more, click here.

 Photo Sharing and Video Hosting at Photobucket